elear/teap-config-options/draft-lear-teap-config-options.md

       >=2 octets

+   DHCPv6 options

+      This field MUST contain DHCPv6 options, as defined in
+      {{!RFC8415, Section 21.1}}.
 ~~~~~

-## DHCPv6 Option Encapsulation
+### DHCPv6 Option Encapsulation

-The Value field encapsulates DHCPv6 options exactly as they appear in
+The TLV Value field encapsulates DHCPv6 options exactly as they appear
+in DHCPv6 messages.
+There MUST NOT be more than one DHCPv6-Options
+TLV in a TEAP exchange.
+The TEAP TLV format is sufficient to carry
-DHCPv6 messages.
-Multiple options can be included, concatenated
+any number of DHCPv6 options which may be needed.

-sequentially, with no padding between them.
+A party which receives multiple DHCPv6-Options TLVs during a TEAP
+exchange SHOULD process only the first such option, and then ignore
+all remaining ones.

-The format adheres to the standard DHCPv6 option encoding, ensuring compatibility with existing DHCPv6 implementations.
+The format adheres to the standard DHCPv6 option encoding, ensuring
+compatibility with existing DHCPv6 implementations.

 Encapsulating this option in the TLV would look as follows (in hexadecimal):

 ~~~~~
-Type: 0xXXXX (assigned by IANA)
+Type: 0xXXXX (TBD assigned by IANA)
 Length: 0x0014
 Value: 0x00170010FE8000000000000000000000000001
 ~~~~~

 Where:

-- `Type = 0xXXXX` (placeholder for the assigned type value)
+- `Type = 0xXXXX` (TBD assigned by IANA)
 - `Length = 0x0014` (20 bytes for the "Recursive DNS Servers" option, including addresses)
 - `Value = 0x00170010FE8000000000000000000000000001` (DHCPv6 Option 23 with an IPv6 address of `FE80::1`).